 Improve women’s and girl’s access to MCHN and SRH services

-In view of the above statistical fact, NANA will reduce the rate of maternal and infant mortality rate in Sokoto and Kebbi through awareness campaign on maternal and newborn health, especially in rural area, semi-urban and hard to reach areas
+Given the above statistical fact, NANA will reduce the rate of maternal and infant mortality rate in Sokoto and Kebbi through awareness campaigns on maternal and newborn health, especially in rural area, semi-urban, and hard-to-reach areas